by Matt Slick

 JW: No, sending my Son--not just anyone.

-Tom: I see, so sending someone else, in this case your son, to die for someone is just as great a loving an act as dying yourself?
+Tom: I see, so sending someone else, in this case your son, to die for someone is just as great and loving an act as dying yourself?

 Tom: They are equivalent, right?

 Tom: Did the Watchtower tell you to think like this?

 The dialogue illustrates essentially what the Jehovah's Witness is saying, namely, that it is just as great an act of love for the Father to send the Son as it is for the Son to lay his own life down for others.
 What do you think?
 Are they equal?
 Is it just as great an act of love to send someone else to die instead of doing it yourself?
 Not as far as I can see.

 It is still true that according to the doctrine of the Trinity, where there is one God in three persons and each person shares the divine nature, that God (in Christ) has performed an act of love of which there is none greater.
 In Trinitarianism, we can say that God laid down his own life for his friends.
 God shed his own blood to forgive us--not someone else's.